sbmrv/sbmrv/README.md

 <h2 align="left">Hello👋!
-My name is Shubham Varanshe and I'm a Fullstack Developer, from India.</h2>
+My name is Shubham Varanshe and I'm a Fullstack Developer.</h2>

 ###